Aggregate accidents by ward

 - Click the Card filter button.

-- For Filter By, choose Number of cyclists.
+- Expand the menu and choose Number of cyclists.

 A histogram appears.
 A histogram is a type of chart that plots the distribution of data.
-The bars on the histogram indicate points with the same value for the Number of cyclists field.
+The bars on the histogram indicate points in the same range of values for the Number of cyclists field.

 The Number of cyclists field contains a count of accidents involving cyclists at each location.
 For many of these locations, the count is 0, meaning no accident involving a cyclist occurred.
 You'll change the filter so that only locations with a count of 1 or more are included.